 In October 2023, the Company completed the asset acquisition of SCI JA8, consisting substantially of real estate property used as administrative offices and a Global Supply Chain Center located in Clermont Ferrand, France.
-The purchase consideration was $\epsilon$ 0.6 million (\$0.6 million), comprised of property with a fair value of $\epsilon$ 1.8 million (\$1.9 million) and note payable of $\epsilon$ 1.0 million).
+The purchase consideration was \in 0.6 million (\$0.6 million), comprised of property with a fair value of \in 1.8 million (\$1.9 million) and notes payable of \in 1.0 million (\$1.1 million).